codetricity/oppkey-quarto/why-quarto.md

 - **Marketing sites that change daily** and are edited by non-technical staff via WYSIWYG.
 - **Complex community or commerce features** (forums, memberships, carts) you'd rather install than build from scratch.
 - **Large plugin-driven ecosystems** (SEO suites, LMS platforms, etc.) you rely on.

----

-**Bottom line:** Quarto offers a lightweight, reproducible, and highly secure publishing stack—especially attractive for data-heavy or developer-centric content—while WordPress remains the go-to for GUI-first editing and plug-and-play functionality.